phac-nml/biohansel/docs/source/user-docs/genotyping_schemes.rst

 separate lines.
 The order of the files in the scheme does not matter for biohansel input.

 It is important that the K-mers follow the exact format or the analysis will generate errors and potentially fail.
-They should all be the same size with position 17 (or the middle position if using a smaller k-mer size) containing the SNP.

 K-mer_Structure